Fuck: F-bomb

 The phrase dropping an F-bomb usually refers to the unanticipated use of the word fuck in an unexpected setting, such as public media, a play on the nickname for the hydrogen bomb (the "H-bomb") and the shock value that using the word fuck in discourse carries.
 The term was first reported in a newspaper (Newsday) in 1988 when Hall of Fame baseball catcher Gary Carter used it.
-In 2012 it was listed, for the first time, in the mainstream Merriam-Webster's Collegiate Dictionary.
+In 2012, it was listed, for the first time, in the mainstream Merriam-Webster's Collegiate Dictionary.

 Censorship

 In the United States, the word is frequently edited out of music and films when broadcast on TV, such as in the film The Big Lebowski, when John Goodman's character repeatedly yells, "This is what happens when you fuck a stranger in the ass".
 It was censored on television as "This is what happens when you find a stranger in the Alps."
 The line inspired the title of singer Phoebe Bridgers's first album, Stranger In The Alps.

-Still, in 1971, the US Supreme Court decided that the public display of fuck is protected under the First and Fourteenth amendments and cannot be made a criminal offense.
+In 1971, the US Supreme Court decided that the public display of fuck is protected under the First and Fourteenth amendments and cannot be made a criminal offense.
 In 1968, Paul Robert Cohen had been convicted of disturbing the peace for wearing a jacket with the slogan "Fuck the Draft" (in a reference to conscription in the Vietnam War).
 The conviction was upheld by the court of appeals and overturned by the Supreme Court in Cohen v.
 California.

 Common alternatives

-In conversation or writing, reference to or use of the word fuck may be replaced by any of many alternative words or phrases, including the F-word or the F-bomb (a play on A-bomb and H-bomb), or simply, eff or f (as in What the eff/F or You effing/f'ing fool).
+In conversation or writing, reference to or use of the word fuck may be replaced by any of many alternative words or phrases, including the F-word, the F-bomb, or simply, eff/f (as in What the eff/F or You effing/f'ing fool).
 Also, there are many commonly used substitutes, such as flipping, frigging, fricking, freaking, feck, fudge, flaming, forget or any of a number of similar-sounding nonsense words.
 In print, there are alternatives such as, F***, F––k, etc.; or a string of non-alphanumeric characters, for example, @$#*%! and similar (especially favored in comic books).

 A replacement word that was used mainly on Usenet newsgroups is fsck, derived from the name of the Unix file system checking utility.